Tarik1700/SNART-project/README.md

-# SNART - This is a project for a university class, still in development.
+# SNART - This is a food ordering system.
+Mobile view with backend.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/71398993/166266396-9e94b03f-bb85-4758-92a5-d4a87c370db7.png">